annachaykovska/Bready-Set-Go/README.md

 - Improved AI path smoothing

 ## Known Feature Limitations Identified While Testing (To Be Addressed In Next Milestone):
 - Collision positioning/speed prescedence not implemented to decide who loses/gains ingredients (currently AI always gains).
+Currently the player has to strategically beat the AI to all ingredients without getting bumped.
+It is possible, but a little bit tricky.
 - A perfect balance in braking has not yet been reached.
 The reaction is slightly too slow, and the punchiness of the gear change feels rather abrupt.
 - Only one AI is active to ensure that a win state can always be achieved.
 - Level mesh has cracks and bumps that are unpleasant to drive over.